 Incident Response

-- Specialized detection rules: Identifying patterns that indicate model manipulation, data poisoning, or adversarial attacks
+- Specialized detection rules: Identifying model manipulation, data poisoning, prompt injection, and agent misbehavior

-- Expert analysts: Security professionals who understand both traditional threats and AI-specific risks
+- Expert analysts: Professionals who understand both traditional threats and AI-specific risk vectors

-- Rapid response: Capabilities to contain and remediate AI security incidents
+- Rapid response: Capabilities to contain and remediate AI security incidents, including tracing compromised agent decision chains

 Integrating Security Into AI Development